 Regularly cutting our lawns may improve kerb appeal, but it has already proven to have serious consequences for bees and pollinators.
 Whilst we offer and promote Perfect for Pollinator plants to fill the gaps in your borders and to nourish the pollinating wildlife with nectar and pollen, stress-free no-mow lawns are crying out to be utilised.
 Have an open mind for the beauty and uniqueness they can bring, they don’t have to be unsightly and unkempt and we promise your neighbours won’t be wanting to complain.

 Autumn is just around the corner so instead of watching your summer colour wilt, start preparing for next years Spring growth.
-Planting Spring flowering bulbs can be easy and rewarding if you get started early, so here are our tips to making sure you have a show stopping bloom in 2019:
+Planting Spring flowering bulbs can be easy and rewarding if you get started early, so here are our tips to making sure you have a show stopping bloom next Spring:

 After the destruction caused by Storm Ali you may have been looking over your wind-battered garden with a little despair.
 Thankfully it’s the perfect time for pruning if you haven’t begun already and will prevent damage from further storms we will not doubt be experiencing later in the year.